Freud: The Secret Passion: Reception in France

-Élisabeth Roudinesco comments that Freud: The Secret Passion, "did not have any success.
+Élisabeth Roudinesco comments that Freud: The Secret Passion "did not have any success.
 And yet the black and white photography of Douglas Slocombe recaptures superbly the baroque universe of fin de siècle Vienna.
-As for Montgomery Clift, he portrays an anguished, somber and fragile Freud, closer to the James Dean of Rebel without a Cause than to the mummified figure imposed by the official historians of psychoanalysis: a character, in any event, more Sartrean than Jonesian.
-The work was distributed to the movie houses of Paris at the beginning of June 1964, two weeks before Lacan's foundation of the Ėcole freudienne de Paris.
+As for Montgomery Clift, he portrays an anguished, somber and fragile Freud, closer to the James Dean of Rebel Without a Cause than to the mummified figure imposed by the official historians of psychoanalysis: a character, in any event, more Sartrean than Jonesian.
+The work was distributed to the movie houses of Paris at the beginning of June 1964, two weeks before Lacan's foundation of the Ėcole Freudienne de Paris.
 It went completely unnoticed by the psychoanalysts of Paris, who failed to find in it the hero of their imagination."
 Sartre did not see the film.

 Soundtrack

 The mostly dissonant, atonal score to Freud was one of the early works by composer Jerry Goldsmith with an electronic music sequence by Henk Badings.
 It garnered Goldsmith his first Oscar nomination.
-The "Main Title" from Freud, as well as the tracks "Charcot's Show" and "Desperate Case" later were purchased and reused without consent of Goldsmith by director Ridley Scott for the acid blood scene and others in the film Alien (1979), also scored by Goldsmith.
+The "Main Title" from Freud, as well as the tracks "Charcot's Show", "Desperate Case", and "The First Step" later were purchased and reused without consent of Goldsmith by director Ridley Scott for the acid blood scene and other sequences in the film Alien (1979), also scored by Goldsmith.